Frequently Asked Questions for Students

 What is the role of the alternate preceptor?

 The role of the alternate preceptor is to be the back-up person for the primary preceptor.
 The alternate preceptor could be more involved if they like, but it is not required.
 What is required is to take over for the primary preceptor if the primary preceptor is not available.

 What should I share with my preceptor?

-You should first share the MPH Practicum Information Sheet (2-pager) to give your preceptor a short background about the MPH Practicum.
+You should first share the MPH Practicum Information Sheet (2-pager) and the overview of preceptor responsibilities to give your preceptor a short background about the MPH Practicum.
 If your preceptor would like more detailed information, please share the MPH Practicum Information for Preceptors.
 Before you start the practicum, you may also want to share the Tips for a Successful Practicum Experience.